-In the planning area, there are three main corridors of late-seral habitat: Frog Creek, made up of stands immediately adjacent to Frog Creek and its associated riparian reserve; Highway 26, the stands immediately adjacent to the highway; and White River, those stands leading from upper elevations of the river drainage and down to stands adjacent to it.
+In the planning area, there are three main corridors of late-seral habitat: Frog Creek, made up of stands immediately adjacent to Frog Creek and its associated riparian reserve; Hwy 26, the stands immediately adjacent to the highway; and White River, those stands leading from upper elevations of the river drainage and down to stands adjacent to it.
 The Frog Creek corridor is an area of large stands of old growth habitat and its combination of upland and riparian habitat.
-Highway 26 corridor is likely to be the least used because Highway 26 is centered through it.
+Highway 26 corridor is likely to be the least used because Hwy 26 is centered through it.
 It is also narrower (little to no interior habitat conditions), and already receives various treatments by noise disturbance from constant traffic and hazard tree removal as part of highway maintenance.
 The White River corridor has fewer acres of old-growth habitat.
 The late-seral stands associated with these corridors are valuable to the planning area and the watershed in providing for populations of the species that depend on these habitats.
 This is especially relevant giving both past harvest and current proposed harvest within this watershed.

-The White River LSR Assessment and Landscape Analysis and Design (LAD) is made up of individual landscape units, including the Bear Paw and Little Knoll Landscape Units (LU), which make up the Bear Knoll planning area.
-The LAD identified the late-seral stands as connections to other habitat throughout the watershed.
+The White River LSR Assessment and Landscape Analysis and Design (LAD) identified the late-seral stands as connections to other habitat throughout the watershed.
 Many of these stands are focused on riparian reserves (with maximum widths of 300 ft on each side) and along roads (not an optimal location for habitat).
 The Bear Paw LU was identified as important for late-seral dependent species with small home range.
 As a desired future condition, these late-seral stands contribute to the connectivity of the watershed and between LSRs.
-Little Knoll LU was identified as a landscape barrier to late-seral habitat dependent species (IV-47), and is also within two areas of concern for connectivity as identified by the LAD.
+Little Knoll LU was identified as a landscape barrier to late-seral habitat dependent species (MHFP Four-47), and is also within two areas of concern for connectivity as identified by the LAD.

-As a standard, in the NWFP, at least 15 percent of a watershed would be maintained as late-seral or old growth habitat.
-Current estimates are that the White River watershed, as a whole, has approximately 21 percent of its land base in an old-growth/late-seral condition.
-This planning area currently has 1268 acres of late seral habitat (35 percent of planning area).
+As a standard, in the NWFP, at least 15% of a watershed should be maintained as late-seral or old growth habitat.
+Current estimates are that the White River watershed, as a whole, has approximately 21% of its land base in an old-growth/late-seral condition.
+This planning area currently has 1268 acres of late seral habitat (35% of planning area).
 These estimates incorporate stands determined to be late seral and those determined to be cathedral.
-The old growth layers used for this analysis are defined as late seral and cathedral stands where the DBH is greater than 20".
-This meets the definition for old growth in the NWFP.